JeroldGomez/e-commerce-website-optimization-analysis/README.md

 }
 ```

-After printing the output, we identified some data entry errors that required attention.
+After printing the output, I identified some data entry errors that required attention.
 Here are the issues identified in specific columns and the corrective actions taken:

 **Network Protocol Column**